StepTen2024/LMNH-agent-dashboard/README.md

 - Optionally specify which file to modify
 - LMNH works best with clear, focused tasks
 - If LMNH says "uh oh mum", check the logs!
+- Watch the state transitions to understand progress
+- Failed tasks will show helpful error messages

 ## Next Steps